English Poor Laws: Old Poor Law

-The 1601 Act sought to deal with 'settled' poor who had found themselves temporarily out of work—it was assumed they would accept indoor relief or outdoor relief.
-Neither method of relief was at this time in history seen as harsh.
-The act was supposed to deal with beggars who were considered a threat to civil order.
-The Act was passed at a time when poverty was considered necessary as fear of poverty made people work.
+The 1601 act sought to deal with 'settled' poor who had found themselves temporarily out of work—it was assumed they would accept indoor relief or outdoor relief.
+Neither method was then deemed harsh.
+The act was intended to deal with beggars who were considered a threat to civil order.
+The act was passed at a time when poverty was considered necessary as fear of poverty made people work.
 In 1607 a House of Correction was set up in each county.
 However, this system was separate from the 1601 system which distinguished between the settled poor and 'vagrants'.
 There was much variation in the application of the law and there was a tendency for the destitute to migrate towards the more generous parishes, usually situated in the towns.
-This led to the Settlement Act 1662 also known as the Poor Relief Act 1662, this allowed relief only to established residents of a parish; mainly through birth, marriage and apprenticeship.
-Unfortunately, the laws reduced the mobility of labour and discouraged paupers from leaving their parish to find work.
-They also encouraged industry to create short contracts (e.g. 364 days) so that an employee could not become eligible for poor relief.
+This led to the Settlement Act 1662 also known as the Poor Relief Act 1662, which allowed relief only to established residents of a parish; mainly through birth, marriage and apprenticeship.
+Unfortunately, the laws reduced the mobility of labour and discouraged the pauper from leaving his parish to find work.
+They also encouraged industry to create short contracts (e.g. 364 days) that did not make an employee eligible for poor relief.

 A pauper applicant had to prove a settlement.
-If they could not they were removed to the parish that was nearest to their place of birth, or where they might prove some connection; some paupers were moved hundreds of miles.
-Although the parishes they passed through en route had no responsibility for them, they were supposed to supply food and drink and shelter for at least one night.
-In 1697 an act was passed requiring those who begged to wear a "badge" of red or blue cloth on the right shoulder with an embroidered letter "P" and the initial of their parish.
+If he could not, he was removed to the parish nearest to his birthplace, or where he prove some connection; some paupers were moved hundreds of miles.
+Although the parishes he passed through en route had no responsibility for him, they were supposed to supply food and drink and shelter for at least one night.
+An act of 1697 required beggars to wear a badge of red or blue cloth on the right shoulder with an embroidered letter "P" and the initial of their parish.
 However, this practice soon fell into disuse.

-The workhouse movement began at the end of the 17th century with the establishment of the Bristol Corporation of the Poor, founded by Act of Parliament in 1696.
+The workhouse movement began at the end of the 17th century with the establishment of the Bristol Corporation of the Poor, founded by the Bristol Poor Act in 1696.
 The corporation established a workhouse which combined housing and care of the poor with a house of correction for petty offenders.
 Following the example of Bristol, some twelve further towns and cities established similar corporations in the next two decades.
-As these corporations required a private Act, they were not suitable for smaller towns and individual parishes.
+As these corporations required private acts, they were unsuitable for smaller towns and individual parishes.